ccp257/AAE4011_GR/README.md

 ## Introduction

-Meteor observation has long been an important part of astronomy, but continuous manual monitoring of the night sky is tiring and inconsistent.
-Human observers may become fatigued, miss faint meteors, and cannot realistically observe the sky continuously for extended periods.
-Because of these limitations, this project explores an AI-based automated solution that can monitor footage continuously and perform meteor detection in a more consistent way.
+Meteor observation has always been an important part of astronomy, but to monitor the night sky manually for hours is tiring and not very consistent.
+Human observers may get fatigued, miss faint meteors, and realistically cannot keep watching the sky all day and all night.
+Because of that, we saw that an automated system using AI could be a more practical solution, for it may monitor continuously and detect meteors in a more consistent manner without the limitations of human observation.

 The aim of this project is to build an automated meteor detection and counting system using YOLOv8 object detection.
-The system takes night-sky video as input, detects meteors automatically, and outputs counting results together with simple visualizations.
-In addition to the detection model itself, the project also includes a graphical user interface so that the system can be used more easily in practice.
+What we are trying to achieve is rather straightforward, to take night-sky video as the input, detect meteors automatically, and then output the counting results together with visualizations that are easy to read.
+Rather than only training a model on its own, we wanted to make a complete working system that could actually be used, therefore the project also includes a user interface, rather than only consisting of the model development.

-According to the original AAE4011 project guideline, the work should apply AI to problems related to unmanned autonomous systems, especially in perception, planning, decision-making, or control.
-This project mainly falls under **perception**, since the system observes visual input, detects meteors as the target of interest, and outputs structured detection results for later analysis.
-Although the application is astronomy-related rather than a conventional UAV problem, it still aligns well with the perception aspect of the course.
+According to the original AAE4011 project guideline, the project is expected to apply AI to problems related to unmanned autonomous systems, particularly in areas such as perception, planning, decision-making, or control.
+Our project mainly falls under the perception category, for the system’s function is to monitor the sky autonomously in a way similar to a camera-based sensing system, detects the object of interest, similar to the AI-powered autofocus functions in the latest digital mirrorless cameras, which for our case our object of interest are meteors, and then outputs structured results for later analysis.
+In that sense, we believe the project fits the course requirement well, even though the application itself is astronomy-oriented rather than a conventional UAV task.

-Our original proposal planned to use YOLOv5.
-However, during implementation we switched to YOLOv8 because it is newer, more accurate, and easier to use.
-The Ultralytics YOLOv8 API is cleaner and better documented, which helped speed up development.
+Our original proposal mentioned using YOLOv5 for detection.
+However, during implementation we switched to YOLOv8, majorly because it's newer (released January 2023), more accurate, and easier to work with.
+The Ultralytics YOLOv8 API is cleaner and better documented than YOLOv5, which made our development faster.

 The final system consists of four main parts:
 - Dataset download from Roboflow’s public meteor dataset